 The new ICM LearnUpon LMS is a dynamic Learning Management System that allows users to self-register for courses, integrates instructor-led training, offers customizable learning paths and provides content sequencing.
 It incorporates a clean and clear storefront feature minimizing any confusion as a learner is easily passed through to the course dashboard.

 The minimalistic dashboard facilitates course access and communication between instructor and classmates.
 A course progress bar will appear for each course and serve as a visual que for learners to chart their accomplishments.

 Read more »

 Want to become an ICM Fellow?
-The Class of 2017 will begin its coursework with a kickoff webinar January 27.
-If you are interested in joining the class, please contact Amy McDowell.
+The Class of 2018 will begin its coursework in January 2017.
+If you are interested in joining the class, please contact Amy McDowell for additional information.
 The only professional leadership program of its kind in the United States, the Fellows Program traces its history to Chief Justice Warren E. Burger's call for improved management of court administration.
 Since 1970, over 1,200 court leaders have become ICM Fellows.

 All six core Court Manager certification courses are available online.
 This includes a new course, “Purposes and Responsibilities of Courts.”

 For a complete list of all our online and in-person courses, please visit our course calendar page for more information.